raghav-33/Trip_Planning_Multi_Agentic-AI_System/README.md

 - **Human-in-the-Loop (HITL)**: Thread-level execution pausing allowing users to approve or reject draft itineraries with custom feedback.
 - **Persistent Memory**: PostgreSQL-backed checkpointer (`langgraph-checkpoint-postgres`) saves conversational and agent state across sessions.
 - **Real-Time Data Streaming**: Frontend UI updates asynchronously as individual agents complete their tasks.

-## Demo

-*(Add a GIF or video demonstrating the Streamlit UI, the progress bar loading through the agents, and the Human-in-the-Loop approval step)*

 ## Architecture